mnelson4/printmyblog/readme.txt

 == Changelog ==

 = xxxxxxxxxxxxxxx =
-* Compatibility: hide [Top Bar plugin](https://wordpress.org/plugins/top-bar/) from printouts
+* Compatibility: hide [Top Bar](https://wordpress.org/plugins/top-bar/) and [Announcer](https://wordpress.org/plugins/announcer/) banners from printouts
 * Bugfix: remove hairline above captions on gallery images
 * Enhancement: add some space between table cells in ePubs
 * Enhancement: in ePubs, because iBooks displays the alt tag on images: if it's not set, set it to the title attribute or image caption